hermannheringer/Auto-Replenishment-Suggestion-System/README.md

 ## **Description**

-#### Auto Replenishment System for Retailers and Franchises integrated with MS-SQL and automated with DAX, M, and VBA and uses the Exponential Smoothing algorithm (ETS).
+#### Auto Replenishment Suggestion System for Retailers and Franchises integrated with MS-SQL and automated with DAX, M, and VBA and uses the Exponential Smoothing algorithm (ETS).

 ```
 This project is for learning purposes and is available free of charge for anyone who wants to explore it.